Map Data

 img.show()

-A 2D solarsystem map can be drawn through the same approach, but as the X-axis points in the opposite direction for celestial body coordinates, both the Xeve and Zeve are negated:
+A solarsystem map uses different axes; The X-axis points in the opposite direction for celestial body coordinates, both the Xeve and Zeve are negated:

 - Ximg = -Xeve